SEBA Bank Rebrands To AMINA Bank And Continues To Write Its Success Story

-(MENAFN- AETOSWire) (BUSINESS WIRE ) -- SEBA Bank AG , a fully licensed Swiss crypto bank, announced today its new brand identity: AMINA Bank AG .
+ZUG, Switzerland-BUSINESS WIRE/AETOSWire- SEBA Bank AG, a fully licensed Swiss crypto bank, announced today its new brand identity: AMINA Bank AG.
 The group operates globally from its regulated hubs in Zug, Abu Dhabi and Hong Kong, offering its clients traditional and crypto banking services.

 SEBA Bank made history in 2019 by becoming one of the first FINMA-regulated institutions to provide crypto banking services.
 This rebrand marks a new chapter for the company, which has proudly been in operation for more than four years.
 AMINA Bank is inspired by the same trailblazing ambition to lead the way for its clients and to write its own future as a Swiss-regulated crypto bank offering services to its traditional and crypto savvy clients around the globe.